paezha/Spatial-Statistics-Course/Sample Slides/02-introduction-to-mapping-slides.md

 ========================================================

 - Effective method for visualizing the contents of the dataframe
-- Example of Broad Street Pumps and deaths from John Snow Cholera example
+- Example of Broad Street Pumps

 ![plot of chunk unnamed-chunk-4](02-introduction-to-mapping-slides-figure/unnamed-chunk-4-1.png)